adlnet/xapi-profiles/xapi-profiles-structure.md

 A pattern MUST contain exactly one of `alternates`, `optional`, `oneOrMore`, `sequence`, and `zeroOrMore`.

+A Profile Author MUST change a Pattern's `id` between versions if any of optional, oneOrMore, sequence, or zeroOrMore change.
+Note that if a Pattern used within another Pattern changes, the change will "bubble up" as each `id` gets changed.

 Profile Authors:
 * MUST make sure their primary patterns behave appropriately given the greedy matching rules in the algorithms section.